What Food Producers Can I Visit in Italy?

 The three most important foods produced here are Prosciutto di Parma, Parmigiano Reggiano, and Traditional Balsamic Vinegar of Modena.
 These products are protected by strict regulations that tie them directly to this territory.

 Because Parma and Modena are close to one another, visitors can experience multiple food traditions in a single day, often with time left to enjoy a glass of local Lambrusco in the countryside.
+For a single comprehensive directory covering all three product types, our guide to the best acetaie, Parmesan dairies, and prosciutto producers in Emilia-Romagna is the most complete starting point.

 Food Experiences Around Parma and Bologna